Haydn Wood, a short biography

 He succeeded in getting 180

-songs and ballads published, as well as 86 light orchestral pieces
+songs and ballads published, as well as 86 light orchestral

-(suites, overtures, morceaux de concert, entr'actes, intermezzi,
+pieces (suites, overtures, morceaux de concert, entr'actes,

-string quartet, solo works for piano, violin, flute, oboe, choral works
+orchestra, a string quartet, solo works for piano, violin,

-with orchestra, and a musical play.
-He also composed a symphony, which was never published.
+flute, oboe, choral works with orchestra, and a musical play.
+He

 |